-These rules apply to scratch, handicap, miss-and-out, Madison, and points races, except as noted.
+These rules apply to massed start races, except as noted.

 - 2B1.
 Leaders must occupy the sprinters lane unless far enough in the lead so as not to interfere with competitors seeking to pass.
-If the leader is below the sprinters line, the following riders may not pass underneath [relegation or disqualification]. - 2B2.
+If the leader is below the sprinters line, the following riders may not pass underneath. - 2B2.
 A competitor overtaking another must pass on the outside unless the rider ahead is riding above the sprinters line.
-A rider who passes another must not in any way impede the progress of the passed rider [relegation or disqualification]. - 2B3.
-In the homestretch on the last lap, the leader(s) must ride a straight line parallel to the edge of the track [relegation or disqualification]. - 2B4.
+A rider who passes another must not in any way impede the progress of the passed rider. - 2B3.
+In the homestretch on the last lap, the leader(s) must ride a straight line parallel to the edge of the track. - 2B4.
 Blue Band.
-In all races it is permissible to ride below the measurement line, but never below the track surface on the blue band [relegation or disqualification]. - 2B5.
+In all races it is permissible to ride below the measurement line, but never below the track surface on the blue band, unless done so involuntarily. - 2B5.
 When a rider has a crash that does not present a danger to the other riders, the race will not be neutralized.
-In case of a crash that causes a hazard to the other riders, the race may be neutralized by the starter.
+In case of a crash that causes a hazard to the other riders, the starter may neutralize the race.
 While the race is neutralized, all riders must ride slowly around the top of the track, maintaining their relative positions.
-Resumption of racing will be signaled by the starter when it becomes safe. - 2B6.
-Riders who suffer a mishap may be assisted in restarting. - 2B7 The number of riders on a track shall in no case exceed: - 20 (15 teams for Madison) on a 200 m track - 24 (18 teams for Madison) on a 250 m track - 36 (20 teams for Madison) on a 333.33 m track - 40 (20 teams for Madison) on a 400 m track also carry with it a warning, depending on the gravity, intent and impact of the fault.
-A rider receiving a second warning or being relegated for a second time is disqualified.
-The warning and disqualification are specific to each competition (e.g. sprints, keirin etc.).
-This rule applies to all track competitions.
+The starter will signal resumption of racing when it becomes safe. - 2B6.
+Riders who suffer a mishap may be assisted in restarting.
+They shall resume the race at the point where they left the track. - 2B7.
+The number of riders on a track shall in no case exceed: - 20 (15 teams for Madison) on a 200 m track - 24 (18 teams for Madison) on a 250 m track - 36 (20 teams for Madison) on a 333.33 m track - 40 (20 teams for Madison) on a 400 m track